The Gazette (Montreal): Today

 Today, The Gazette's audience is primarily Quebec's English-speaking community.
 The Gazette is one of the three dailies published in Montreal, the other two being French-language newspapers: Le Journal de Montréal and Le Devoir.
 (La Presse is only published digitally since 2018.)

 In recent years, The Gazette has stepped up efforts to reach bilingual francophone professionals and adjusted its coverage accordingly.
-The current editor-in-chief is Lucinda Chodan.
+The current editor-in-chief is Marilena Lucci.
 The deputy editor is Basem Boshra and the associate managing editor is Jeff Blond.

 On April 30, 2013, Postmedia Network announced that it would be eliminating the role of publisher at each of its newspapers, including The Gazette.
 Instead, the company's 10 newspapers were overseen by regional publishers, one each for the Pacific, the Prairies and eastern Canada.
 Alan Allnutt, who was the publisher of The Gazette at the time, became the regional publisher of Postmedia's Alberta and Saskatchewan papers.
 Gerry Nott, publisher of the Ottawa Citizen, now also oversees The Gazette, the Windsor Star and Postmedia's flagship title, the National Post.
 On May 5, 2014, it was announced that printing of The Gazette would be contracted out to Transcontinental Media in August 2014 and that the existing Notre-Dame-de-Grâce facility would be closed, resulting in a loss of 54 full-time and 61 part-time positions at the paper.
 The August 16, 2014, issue was the final issue printed by the Postmedia-owned facility.

 On October 21, 2014, The Gazette was relaunched as part of the Postmedia Reimagined project, adopting a similar look, and a similar suite of digital platforms, to its sister paper, the Ottawa Citizen, which had relaunched earlier in the year.
 As part of the relaunch, the paper was officially renamed the Montreal Gazette, reflecting its longstanding common name outside its city of publication (as well as its Web domain, montrealgazette.com).
 The paper had not included Montreal in its masthead in several years.

+With its December 1, 2023 issue, The Gazette once again dropped "Montreal" from its masthead and returned to its pre-2014 name and logo.